 Are you feeling better, love?” his mum asked.
 Stevie nodded and hoped she would offer him a fourth helping of ice-cream.

 “We’ve got a surprise for you, son,” his dad announced.
 “Look what I found lurking in the shed.”
-His dad walked to the side of the bed and lowered a cat with a smudgy black face, white coat and black socks.
+His dad walked to the side of the bed and lowered a cat with a white coat, black socks, a smudgy face and green eyes.
 “Miaow”

 “Tom-Tom!”
 Stevie called out in joyful recognition.
 The cat purred and rubbed its whiskers against Stevie’s outstretched hand.

 “Well, love, looks like you’ve picked the right name for him,” Stevie’s mum commented.